ordina-jworks/ordina-jworks.github.io/_posts/2018-08-09-streaming-traffic-data.md

 Like a KTable, but it is replicated over all Kafka Streams instances, so do be carefull.

 [KGroupedStream](https://kafka.apache.org/10/javadoc/org/apache/kafka/streams/kstream/KGroupedStream.html)
-This is an intermediate format based on a re-grouped stream of records based on a KStream, with, usually, a different key then the original primary key.
+This is an intermediate format based on a re-grouped stream of records based on a KStream, with usually, a different key then the original primary key.

 It is derived from a groupBy() or a groupByKey() on a Kstream.
 Via aggregate(), count() or reduce() it can be converted to a KTable.